Last Updated: 5 May 2026

 Accounts preparation assignments for unincorporated clients - In this case the firm considers all information obtained to be personal data because there is no legal separation between the business and the personal affairs of the client.

-Corporation tax advice assignments - the firm may obtain personal data concerning the directors and staff of the company.
+Corporation tax advice assignments - the firm obtains personal data concerning the directors and staff of the company.

 Personal Tax - Income tax including directors’ PAYE, capital gains tax, capital acquisitions tax, and other personal tax heads.
-In these assignments, it is assumed that all data obtained and processed is personal data processed by the firm.
+All data obtained and processed in these assignments is personal data processed by the firm.

 Payroll Services - the firm obtains and processes personal data concerning the directors and staff of the clients.